Elżbieta Chrzanowska-Kluczewska

 Elżbieta Maria Chrzanowska-Kluczewska (born 1953) is an English scholar, linguist, academic teacher, professor of humanities, honorary full professor of the Jagiellonian University, who was director of the Institute of English Philology at the Jagiellonian University between 2009–2012 and 2016–2020.

 Biography

+The daughter of Tadeusz Chrzanowski.
 In 1978 she graduated from the Institute of English Studies at the Jagiellonian University.
+In 1990 she obtained doctorate upon dissertation Modalność reprezentowana na płaszczyźnie przedstawienia językowego zwanego formą logiczną.
+Studium o semantycznej interpretacji języka angielskiego supervised by Irena Kałuża.
+In 2005 she obtained habilitation.
+In 2016 she obtained the title of professor.